-Recent research from the Content Marketing Institute and Marketing Profs has one key theme for the coming year – if you don’t document your content strategy then your content won’t be effective.
-The study asked B2B marketers for the first time if they had a documented strategy and just 44% of them said yes.
+Recent research from the Content Marketing Institute has one key theme for the coming year – if you don’t document your content strategy then your content won’t be effective.

-48% said they have a strategy, but it just wasn’t documented.
-So is it important and how do you go about creating a strategy doc?
+So is it important and how do you go about creating a strategy document?
 Firstly, planning and business go hand-in-hand.
 An effective plan in any business scenario is always going to help to really hone strategy and ensure that content marketing efforts are being made the most of.

-According to the research, whilst having a verbal strategy in place is a good first step, it’s not as effective as a documented one.
-It was found that 60% of those who did have a documented strategy felt that their content marketing efforts were successful, compared to just 32% of those with a verbal strategy.
+While having a verbal strategy in place is a good first step, it’s not as effective as a documented one.

 Content is King

 The use of content for marketing purposes is not going away anytime soon and is in fact rising every year.
-In the study, it was found that 70% of those asked are now creating more content than they were a year ago.
+In the study, it was found that marketers are creating more content than they were a year ago.
 It was also found that having a prepared content strategy document not only made efforts more effective, but also helped marketers to track ROI more successfully.

 With that in mind, let’s have a look at what you should be including in your content strategy document.